deep0001a/bank-management/README.md

-# Banking System - Java Swing Project
+# Bank-management - Java Swing Project

 ## Description
 The Banking System is a Java Swing application that simulates basic banking operations.
 It provides a user-friendly interface for managing accounts, transactions, and other essential banking functions.